-At Elmina, Mr. Benjamin E. Mensah (KEEA Municipal Deputy Coordinating Director) urged all fisher folks to stop incurring avoidable cost in their fishing businesses by making use of the best fishing and fish smoking practices; and education given by CEWEFIA and other NGOs.
-He further touched on the nutrition and health value of fish, and urged fish processors to consider hygiene in their fish processing activities.
-Mr. Kwame Damoah (Acting Regional Director of Fisheries Commission, Central Region) highlighted the closed season which is currently being implemented by the industrialized fishing vessels.
-He assured the fishermen and fishmongers of the improvement in fish stocks in subsequent years.
-He cautioned all fisher folks to comply with fisheries rules and regulations which govern fishing business to ensure realization of the replenishment of the fish stocks.
-He pleaded withfisher folks to support them in executing their duties.
-He further spoke on the Ahotor oven and emphasized some of its benefits.
-Some of the benefits were less fuelwood usage, quality fish, more profits and good health.
+Mr. Kwame Damoah, the Acting Regional Director of Fisheries Commission in the Central Region also highlighted the closed season which is currently being implemented by the industrial fishing vessels.
+He assured the fishermen and fishmongers of improvement in the fish stocks in subsequent years.
+He cautioned all fisher folks to comply with every fisheries rules and regulations which govern fishing businesses in order to ensure the realization of the fish stocks being replenished.
+He pleaded that fisher folks should support them in executing their duties.
+He further spoke on Ahotor oven with emphasis on some of the benefits of the new improved fish smoking oven.
+Some of the benefits according to him were less fuel wood, quality fish, more profits and good health.
 He concluded by urging all and sundry to adopt the new improved oven.

-The planning officer for KEEA municipality stressed on good fishing practices.
-He opined that fishermen should use good methods in fishing and shun illegal fishing methods.
-He advised fishmongers to use ice to keep their fish fresh and in good condition.
+The Planning Officer for KEEA municipality also stressed on good fishing practices.
+He opined that the fishermen should use good methods in fishing and shun illegal fishing.
+He also advised the fishmongers to use ice blocks to keep their fish fresh and to keep them in good condition.

-The Elmina market queen urged the women fish processors to use the new improved technology to smoke for quality fish.
-She added that they should apply the lessons from the education and training given them by CEWEFIA, especially fish handling education.
+The Elmina Market Queen also urged the women fish processors to use the new improved technology to smoke their fish for quality fish.
+She added that they should apply the lessons from the education and training given to them by CEWEFIA, especially fish handling education.

-Representatives from the Environmental Protection Agency (EPA) and, Food and Drugs Authority (FDA) in the Central Region emphasized the nutritional value of fish and the need for consumers to consider the health aspects whenever they patronize fish products.
-At Sekondi, Fisheries Commission representative added that we must respond to positive change especially in our fishing businesses.
-He said that there were so many diseases that we get from handling fish under unhygienic conditions; and that fishmongers should observe good hygiene to avoid contracting such diseases.
-He further highlighted some of the bad fishing practices such as light fishing, chemical fishing, fishing with small size net etc., and urged fishermen to desist from these and other bad practices; and rather observe good fishing practices.
-He encouraged the women to use new improved fish smoking ovens to produce quality fish.
+Representatives from Environmental Protection Agency (EPA) and Food and Drugs Authority (FDA) in the Central Region also touched on the nutritional value of fish and the need for the consumers to consider the health aspect whenever they are patronizing fish products.
+They said fish is food and that we must treat it as such.

+At Sekondi, the Fisheries Commission representative added that we must respond to positive change especially in our fishing business.
+He said there are so many diseases that we get from handling fish under unhygienic condition, and that the fishmonger should observe hygiene to avoid contracting such diseases.
+He further highlighted on some of the bad fishing practices such as light fishing, chemical fishing, fishing with small size net etc., and urged the fishermen to desist from these and other bad practices and observe the good fishing practices.
+He again encouraged the women to use the new improved fish smoking oven for quality fish.

-The general manager of Albert Bosomtwe Sam fishing harbor and Ghana Ports and Harbors Authority at Sekondi laid emphasis on the problem of fishmongers not selling their fish under the shed provided at the harbor.
-He said that fish must be sold under a shade, and not in the sun; and urged consumers to take note whenever buying fish.
-He advised the fishmongers to desist from pouring fresh fish onto the quay or on the platform while counting it at the shore, and also from selling close to the sea shore.
+The General Manager of Albert Bosomtwe Sam Fishing Harbor and Ghana Ports and Harbors Authority in Sekondi placed emphasis on the problem of fishmongers not selling their fish under the shed provided at the harbor.
+He said fish must be sold under a shade not in the sun; and that consumers should take note whenever buying fish.
+He urged the fishmongers to desist from pouring fresh fish onto the quay or the platform while counting it at the shore, and also from selling close to the sea shore.

-Another officer also added that women had power to influence change; therefore, women should know that they had the ability to influence fishermen to fish responsibly.
+Another Officer also added that women had power to influence change.
+She said the women should know that they had the ability to influence the fishermen to fish responsibly.
 She urged the women to make use of their feminine power and ability to effect positive change in the fishing business.

-At Anlo-Beach, the chief of Anlo-Beach (Torgbui Tekple Garrikor, I) shared his concern on the need for fishermen and women fish processors to adhere to good fishing practices.
-The facilitator (Miss Josephine Addo) in her introduction opined that fishermen should maintain the fish fresh always using ice.
-She further pleaded with the chief fishermen to ensure that other fishermen keep the fish fresh at the highest quality after harvesting.
+At Anlo-Beach, the Chief of Anlo Beach (Torgbui Tekple Garrikor I) shared his concern on the need for fishermen and women fish processors to adhere to good fishing practices.
+The facilitator (Miss Josephine O. Addo) in her introduction opined that the fishermen should maintain the fish fresh always using ice blocks.
+She further pleaded with the Chief Fishermen present to ensure their fishermen keep the fish fresh and of the highest quality after harvesting.